 Nowadays, Hong Kong has a similar service through a shop called ‘Yan Shang Kee‘.
 For a fee of about HKD 400, they rent out qipao or cheongsam — a tight-fitting traditional Chinese dress — for a whole day.
 This price already includes hairstyling, accessories for rent, as well as the freedom to choose your qipao of choice.

-It helps to note that the shop offers qipao in different sizes, lengths, patterns and number of buttons.
+It helps to note that the shop offers qipao in different sizes, lengths, patterns, and numbers of buttons.
 True enough, this will certainly be one of the fun things to do in Hong Kong that you must NOT miss out on!

 What better way to explore Hong Kong’s nightlife scene than to go on a pub crawl with experienced local guides, right?
 The best part is that you’ll get to enjoy this all with like-minded people from all over the world who are also looking to have some fun!